 Medicaid covers emergency dental services for adults across the country.
 However, health and oral care rules are different for urgent needs.

-How emergency dentist bills get paid can differ based on what treatment is needed and the rules in each state.
+How emergency dentist bills are paid can differ depending on the treatment needed and the rules in each state.

 Medical Emergencies

-The health insurance component of Medicaid should pay for emergency dental work after a non-biting accident that dislodges or chips teeth or breaks your jaw.
+The health insurance component of Medicaid should pay for emergency dental work after a non-biting accident that dislodges, chips, or breaks teeth or jaws.

 These services are medically necessary.
 Therefore, recipients nationwide should expect coverage because the rules are uniform in all states.